goudreinette/nds-emulator-vscode/README.md

 # NDS/GBA Emulator for VSCode

-This is a simple NDS Emulator for VSCode.
+This is a simple Nintendo DS and GameBoy Advance Emulator for VSCode.
 It embeds [desmond](https://github.com/js-emulators/desmond/tree/main), a web-based NDS Emulator based on [DeSmuME](https://desmume.org/), and [mGBA](https://mgba.io/).

 ![Screenshot](./images/screenshot.png)